 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-CRIME: Latvia is a relatively safe country, and crime is generally non-violent in nature; however, serious violent assaults and robberies have occurred.
+CRIME: Crime is generally non-violent in nature; however, violent assaults and robberies have occurred.
 Harassment of foreigners and same sex partners has also occurred in Latvia.

-If possible, you should avoid walking alone at night and avoid using ATMs after dark.
+- You should avoid walking alone at night and using ATMs after dark.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can:

 - assist you in reporting a crime to the police

 - contact relatives or friends with your written consent

 - explain the local criminal justice process in general terms